openbase/spread.package.docker/Readme.md

 This product uses software developed by Spread Concepts LLC for use in the Spread toolkit.
 For more information about Spread, see http://www.spread.org

-Spread Licensing
-Spread is licensed under two models:

-Open Source
-The Spread Open Source License is similar, but not identical to the BSD license.
-Specifically, the license includes the requirement that all advertising materials mentioning software that uses Spread display a specific acknowledgement.
-Please review the Spread Open Source License for more details.

-Commercial
-Spread Concepts provides additional licensing options and commercial support for the Spread Toolkit.
-Please contact us for more information.

 The Spread Open-Source License
 Version 1.0
 June 26, 2001